Galactose mutarotase

 Galactose mutarotase (aldose 1-epimerase) (gene name GALM) is a human enzyme that reversibly converts α-aldose to the β-anomer.
 This enzyme catalyzes the first step of the Leloir pathway, which is involved in galactose metabolism.
 It belongs to family of aldose epimerases.

-The two main amino acids in the enzyme active site are Glu 304, which acts as a Bronsted-Lowry base and abstracts a proton, and His 170, which acts as Bronsted-Lowry Acid to donate a proton to the galactose.
+The two main amino acids in the enzyme active site are Glu 304, which acts as a Bronsted-Lowry base and removes a proton, and His 170, which acts as Bronsted-Lowry Acid and donates a proton to the galactose.